 “The time will never be just right.”—author Napoleon Hill Words to live by, in many respects.

 As you can see A) I’m being quite brave showing these pictures of the before and B) it was really gratifying ripping this out!

 We debated keeping the ceramic but it really doesn’t add much cost to replace bathroom flooring, once the tub was removed there was no question we needed a refresh.
-One of our favourite elements in this bathroom is the grey linen tile around the tub, love the texture, I may be doing this exact tile in my next home I like it so much.
+One of our favourite elements in this bathroom is the grey linen tile around the tub, love the texture, I may be doing this exact tile in my condo I like it so much.